Ezb68/sonicx-wallet-cli/README.md

 Voting requires share.
 Share can be obtained by freezing funds.

-- The share calculation method is: **1** unit of share can be obtained for every **1TRX** frozen.
+- The share calculation method is: **1** unit of share can be obtained for every **1SOX** frozen.
 - After unfreezing, previous vote will expire.
 You can avoid the invalidation of the vote by re-freezing and voting.

-**Note:** The Tron Network only records the status of your last vote, which means that each of your votes will cover all previous voting results.
+**Note:** The SonicX Network only records the status of your last vote, which means that each of your votes will cover all previous voting results.

 For example：